chiangyaw/cloud-devsecops-lab/05-IaCScanning.md

 # Cloud DevSecOps Lab
 ## Create a new repository
-To set up a small demo environment, you will need prepare a Terraform repository, which will provision a RDS.
+To set up a small demo environment for this workshop, you will need prepare a Terraform repository, which will provision a RDS.
 Make sure you have logged into your GitHub personal account before the following action.
 1. Head over to your [GitHub dashboard](https://github.com/dashboard), and click "New".
 ![alt text](/resources/github-new-repo.png?raw=true)